What Is Mortgage Closing?

 • copies of divorce decrees

-• copies of alimony and/or child support documents
+• copies of alimony or child support documents

 • letters of explanations

-By submitting copies of the above, I mean complete copies and not partial paperwork.
-For example, lenders want to see all pages of bank statements, including blank pages, and not just the page where it just state the balance.
+Submitting copies of the above means complete copies, not partial paperwork.
+For example, lenders want to see all pages of bank statements, including blank pages, not just the page where the balance is stated.
+Most lenders have the same tasks they need to accomplish to lead every file to mortgage closing.
+The mortgage process timeline depends on how complete the application package is when it is submitted to underwriting.

 Mortgage Processing Leading To Mortgage Closing